0xEigenLabs/eigen-zkvm/starky/README.md

 # Design

 ## The background
-After performance test on starkjs, we observe that the SM takes hours to generates a proof, and this makes it much impractical as a prototype of zk-zkVM.
+After performance test on starkjs, we observe that the SM takes hours to generate a proof, and this makes it much impractical as a prototype of zk-zkVM.
 So we plan to build a stark proving service to shift the computing intensive workload.

 A general process to generate a stark proof includes: